Cancer is a group of diseases characterized by uncontrolled growth and spread of abnormal cells.

 Overview of Lung Cancer

 Cancer is a term used to describe an unusual cell growth that has the potential to spread to other parts of the body.
-There are over 100 types of cancer identified till date, with most being classified into one of six types, namely: Carcinoma, Sarcoma, Lymphoma, Leukemia, Blastoma and Germ Cell Tumor.
+There are over 100 types of cancer identified till date and any part of the body can be affected.
+The most being classified into one of six types, namely: Carcinoma, Sarcoma, Lymphoma, Leukemia, Blastoma and Germ Cell Tumor.

 Lung Cancer Symptoms